HagaiHen/Shopping-List/README.md

 - Category Dropdown: Allows users to select a category for the product.
 - Product Input: Input field to add new products to the shopping list.
 - Bottom Bar: Displays the list of products, category counters, and provides an option to complete the order.

-### Key Files:

-- Home.jsx: Main component for the home page, manages state and interactions for adding items and placing orders.
-- CategoryDropdown.jsx: Component to select a category from a dropdown.
-- ProductInput.jsx: Component for adding new products to the list.
-- BottomBar.jsx: Component for displaying the list of products, category counters, and order completion button.

 ## Project Structure
 #### backend/: Contains the server-side code.